jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/programming-language-programmed-within-itself.md

     - The engine itself is still built up of C++ objects.
     - And the reflective data of the C++ objects, are also C++ objects.
 - ggc-layer:
-    - When you use this engine, you will be working with Encircle objects.
+    - When you use this engine, you might be working with Encircle objects.
     - The engine itself is also built up of Encircle objects.
     - But the class descriptions of the objects the engine is built up of, are still C++ objects.
 - ggg-layer:
-    - When you use this engine, you will be working with Encircle objects.
+    - When you use this engine, you might be working with Encircle objects.
     - The engine itself is also built up of Encircle objects.
     - And the class descriptions of the objects the engine is built up of, are also Encircle objects.
 - pgg-layer: